-PCS contracts for which the total compensation exceeds \$25,000.00 a. per vendor, per fiscal year, per cost center shall be executed on the Professional/Consultant Services Contract form (Form OSP-1) and are commonly referred to as "standard PCS contracts."
+a.
+PCS contracts for which the total compensation exceeds \$25,000 per vendor, per cost center, per service shall be executed on the Professional/Consultant Services Contract form (Form OSP-1) and are commonly referred to as "standard PCS contracts."

 EXCEPTION: In accordance with the rules and regulations promulgated under ACA §19-11-251, inter-agency agreements for professional or consultant services may be executed on an alternate format from the standard Form OSP-1, inter-agency agreements being defined as those between a DHS division and another state agency.
-The alternate format designed for this purpose is the DHS-9198 (and the DHS-9198A for amendments).
+The alternate format designed for this purpose is the DHS-9198A (and the DHS-9198A for amendments).
 Use of this alternate format requires the prior approval of the OSP Director.

 - b.
-PCS contracts for which the total compensation does NOT exceed \$25,000.00 may be executed on the PO format, in which case they are referred to as "stand-alone PO's."
-A division may, however, execute a PCS contract that does not exceed \$25,000.00 in compensation as a "standard PCS contract" if preferred. - 5.
-Routine PCS contracts are addressed in Chapter Ten of this Manual.
+PCS contracts for which the total compensation does NOT exceed \$25,000 per vendor, per cost center, per service may be executed on the PO format, in which case they are referred to as "stand-alone PO's."
+A division may, however, execute a PCS contract that does not exceed \$25,000 in compensation per vendor, per cost center, per service as a "standard PCS contract" if preferred. - Routine PCS contracts are addressed in Chapter Ten of this Manual.
 PCS inter-agency agreements executed on the alternate format are addressed in Chapter Twelve of this Manual.